 First of all, I want to stress that the Jupiter Pluto conjunction is only one part of a much bigger and more complex stellium that’s been moving through Capricorn this year.
 The stellium comprises not only Jupiter conjunct Pluto, but Jupiter conjunct Saturn too.
 However, Jupiter conjunct Pluto 2020 is the part of the stellium that has to do with illness and death on a grand scale.
 Historically this is the plague conjunction – and what we are going through now is the plague of our times.

 The Jupiter Saturn conjunction part of the stellium is about change too but, historically, Jupiter conjunct Saturn, ‘The Great Conjunction’, usually indicates a shift in political fortunes – and I’ll be posting an article on this soon.
-However, what the combination shows, is that it’s likely that the fortunes of our political leaders are going to be allied to the way the pandemic affects our societies.
+However, what the combination suggests is that it’s likely that the fortunes of our political leaders are going to be allied to the way the pandemic affects our societies.
 We can see that already every day in our news bulletins.
 However, lets get back to Jupiter conjunct Pluto 2020.

-On April 4th, Jupiter and Pluto aligned in Capricorn as members of the stellium which contained Mars and Saturn in Aquarius.
+On April 4th, Jupiter and Pluto aligned in Capricorn as members of the stellium which also contained Mars and Saturn in Aquarius.
 If Jupiter conjunct Pluto 2020 is the pandemic indicator, Mars is often the planet that signifies a beginning.
 Now we know the virus was around before then, however, it was around April we really began to realise how big a problem it was and how important it was to our societies to restrict movement to try and limit the disease.
 All of this is very Saturn (limitation) in Aquarius (society), the final member of the stellium.

 You’ll notice from the chart, (Aries = 0˚/first house to keep things neutral), that the aspects to the Jupiter Pluto conjunction are a sextile to the Neptune Mercury Conjunction in Pisces and a trine to Venus in Gemini.
 There is also a square to the Sun.
 The chart sets the tone for the first transit of Jupiter conjunct Pluto 2020 and I’m going to take a look at the aspects below.